CMSgov/cms-bb2-python-sdk/README.md

 ### Access Token Refresh on Expire
-SDK FHIR requests check whether the access token is expired before the data end point call.
-By default, if the access token is expired, the token in the current token object refreshes.
-Disable token refresh by setting `token_refresh_on_expire` to `false`.
+SDK FHIR requests check whether the access token is expired before the data endpoint call.
+By default, an expired token will refresh.
+To disable token refresh, set `token_refresh_on_expire` to `false`.

 ### FHIR Requests Retry Settings